sdsu-comp526/fall25/_sources/lectures/module2-1_intro_to_fortran.md

-# 3) Introduction to Fortran
+# 4) Introduction to Fortran

 ## Last time:

-- Introduction to Linux
+- Community Projects

 ## Today:
  1. How to compile a Fortran program